-The Arizona Hospital and Healthcare Association (AzHHA) has teamed up with key stakeholders statewide to reduce healthcare disparities in rural Arizona hospitals, federally qualified health centers (FQHCs) and post-acute care facilities through the Arizona Health Equity Organizational Assessment (HEOA) Collaborative.
-Using the Center for Medicare & Medicaid Services’ HEOA tool, the Arizona HEOA Collaborative will identify opportunities to reduce health disparities and improve health outcomes and patient experience.
+The Arizona Hospital and Healthcare Association (AzHHA) has partnered with key stakeholders statewide to address healthcare disparities in rural Arizona hospitals, federally qualified health centers (FQHCs) and post-acute care facilities through the Arizona Health Equity Organizational Assessment (HEOA) Collaborative.
+By utilizing the HEOA tool provided by the Center for Medicare & Medicaid Services, the first year of the Arizona HEOA Collaborative identified opportunities to reduce health disparities and improve health outcomes and patient experience.
+For more information on the remarkable community health projects that emerged from this assessment, please refer to our 2023 HEOA Conference recap.

 Why is this work important?

-While health disparities are not a new challenge, the COVID-19 pandemic has exacerbated healthcare needs and widened the inequity gap among many minority groups, especially those living in rural communities.
-The Arizona HEOA Collaborative focuses its efforts on collecting and reviewing data within participating facilities and uncovering current health disparities.
-Each participating facility will develop a plan based on the assessment data.
-Our goal is to help participating facilities better understand the root causes of health inequities and create partnerships within the community to address inequity now and beyond the pandemic.
+While health disparities have long been a challenge, the COVID-19 pandemic has exacerbated healthcare needs and widened the inequity gap, particularly among many minority groups residing in rural communities.
+The Arizona HEOA Collaborative is dedicated to gathering and reviewing data from participating facilities to uncover existing health disparities.
+Each participating facility will receive personalized community data specific to their service area.
+Our objective is to assist these facilities in gaining a deeper understanding of the underlying causes of health inequities and foster community partnerships to address these inequities in both the present and beyond the pandemic.

-Any Arizona facility in a rural area may join the growing and engaging Arizona HEOA Collaborative.
-There is no cost to join and participation is voluntary; there is no requirement to participate for facility licensure or certification.
+Any rural Arizona facility (excluding Maricopa and Pima counties) has the opportunity to join the growing and engaging Arizona HEOA Collaborative.
+There is no cost associated with joining, and participation is voluntary, without any requirement for facility licensure or certification.
+Funding for this collaborative will be available until June 2024.

-Facilities participating in the Arizona HEOA Collaborative will have access to an array of resources including:
+Facilities participating in the Arizona HEOA Collaborative will have access to a wide range of resources, including:

 - Networking opportunities